ArthTechnologies/ocelot/README.md

 3. Build the source code with `CI= npm run build`
 4. Run with `node build`

-You can update observer by running the `git pull` command inside your quartz folder.
+You can update observer by running the `git pull` command inside your observer folder.

 ## How to configure without docker